pinokiocomputer/factory/README.md

 ## How to join?

 Anyone is free to apply to join.
-Just fill out the form here and you may hear back soon:
+Just fill out the form here and you may hear back soon, when we are ready to go:

 <a href="https://forms.gle/CoE7BuJN1pLSv7UV6" class='btn'>Apply to Join Pinokio Factory</a>